akosarch/stateful-grid/grid_component.framerfx/README.md

         }
 ]}
 ```
-So to render that data in our design component we should use the following design component structure.

 ![design_component](https://github.com/akosarch/stateful-grid/blob/master/readme_images/design_component.png?raw=true)

+When redered by the component the list will have the following look.